codefresh-io/steps/incubating/gitter-notifier/README.md

 - `gitter_status`
   - **ok** - for info messages
   - **error** - for error messages (red icon, red text)
 - `gitter_message` - text of custom message which will be send.
-You can substitute CF vars into it.
-For text markup use **Markdown**
+  - You can substitute CF vars into it
+  - For text markup use **Markdown**